Trails at Strouds Run State Park

 Athens Trail (foot and bicycle)

-The Athens Trail is slated to be a major trail system looping around the City of Athens, passing through Strouds Run State Park.
-So far, 1.5 miles of this trail are finished, about half within the state park.
-The current section begins at Sells Park at the north end of Avon Place off East State Street in Athens, and terminates at the Finger Rock Trail.
-The two sections together make up a 2.7-mile linear trail connecting Sells Park with the Pioneer Cemetery Trail Head.
-When finished, the trail will be blazed with white arrowhead blazes on a red background.
-A backpacking campsite is in the future plans for the trail within the park.
-This is a moderate trail.
+The Athens Trail is slated to be a trail system looping around the City of Athens, passing through Strouds Run State Park.
+So far, 3.2 miles -- 5.1 Km -- of this trail are finished, mostly within the state park (the loop-back on the bikeway accounts for the other 0.3 mile/0.7 Km).
+The trail begins at Sells Park at the north end of Avon Place off East State Street in Athens, and terminates at Hope Drive, or the Pepsi Bicycle Trailhead via the Hockhocking Adena Bikeway, passing Finger Rock Trail (and several other trails) on the way.
+The trail is blazed with white arrowhead blazes on a red background.
+This is a moderate trail with a few strenuous sections.

 Strouds Run Trail (foot and bicycle)